Helping employees to manage change

 Termination

-During times of change, there may also be some job losses, possibly due to restructuring, redundancies, or the need for new skills to support an organization's changing vision.
+During times of change, there may also be some job losses.
+This could be due to restructuring, redundancies, or the need for new skills to support an organization's changing vision.

-Termination of an employee, co-worker, and potentially a friend is never easy for anyone in the workplace and steps should be taken to protect the psychological safety of the employee, the manager, and co-workers.
+Termination of an employee, co-worker, and potentially a friend is never easy for anyone at work and steps should be taken to protect the psychological safety of the employee, the manager, and co-workers.

 Additional resources